Skip to content

 • How GeoJSON integrates with the NWS API

 To visualize how the GeoJSON model works, we'll look at an example response from the NWS API.
-Let's say there is a thunderstorm warning in effect for a specified area.
+Let's say there's a thunderstorm warning in effect for a specified area.
 The API response for that area returns an object that contains a shape and severity data, bundled together into three main building blocks: FeatureCollection, Feature, and Geometry.
-Each FeatureCollection contains one or more Features.
-Each Feature pairs a Geometry (the shape) with a Properties object (the metadata).

 {